What Happens To Your Body In A High-Speed Impact Crash?

 • Traumatic brain injury

-What happens to your body during and after a car crash can be devastating, both physically and emotionally.
-Arming yourself with the knowledge of what could potentially happen may help make us better drivers, thus reducing the chances of high-speed and other crashes.
+What happens to your body during and after a car accident can be devastating, both physically and emotionally.
+Arming yourself with the knowledge of what could potentially happen may help to make us better drivers, thus reducing the chances of high-speed and other crashes.

 A hormone that our bodies naturally produce is adrenaline.
 Its purpose is to induce powerful reactions to what our bodies subconsciously perceive as life-threatening situations.
 This boost of energy is known as an adrenaline rush.